charlesneimog/Awesome-Pd/docs/objects/mtx.ctl.md

 # mtx.ctl

-`mtx.ctl` provides a user matrix interface control.
-The cells in the grid can be either on or off.
-The output is a list with 3 floats that specify: column, row and status.
+`mtx.ctl` provides a graphical user interface for controlling a matrix.
+Users can click on cells to toggle their on/off status.
+It outputs a list containing the column, row, and status (on/off) of the clicked cell, and can also be controlled via messages to set dimensions, cell size, and import/export matrix data.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `mtx.ctl` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>